jamie-taylor-rjj/Podcast-FAQs/show-specifics/wafflingtaylors.md

 ## What Kinds Of Episodes Will There Be?

-We have done "standard" episodes (see [What Kinds Of Questions Will Be Asked?](#what-kinds-of-questions-will-be-asked) for a list of segments in those episodes), and have also done more themed episodes.
+We have done "standard" episodes (see: [What Kinds Of Questions Will Be Asked?](#what-kinds-of-questions-will-be-asked) for a list of segments in those episodes), and have also done more themed episodes.
 The themed episodes have often been one of the following topics:

 - Discussing a video game film
 - An interview with a developer/designer